ShahV517/DatabaseProject/README.md

       Demo should be availible at localhost:8000 on personal device

-      User can then navigate the web demo based on
+      User can then operate the web demo using the navigation bar at the top of the page